Alfresco/acs-deployment/docs/helm/examples/with-aws-services.md

 1. Create an Amazon MQ broker using the "Create brokers" wizard in the [MQ Console](https://console.aws.amazon.com/amazon-mq/home).

-    * Select "Single-instance broker" option and press the Next button
+*  Select "Single-instance broker" or "Active/standby broker" option and press the Next button
 *  Provide a "Broker name" of your choosing
 *  In the "ActiveMQ Access" section specify `alfresco` as the "Username" and a "Password" of your choice
 *  In the "Additional settings" section choose the "Select existing VPC and subnet(s)" option
 *  Select the VPC created by eksctl that contains your EKS cluster
 *  Choose the "Select existing security groups" option and select the VPC's default security group from the list
 *  Leave all other options set to the default
 *  Press the orange "Create broker" button

 2. Once the broker has been created (it can take a few minutes) view the broker details and click on the link to the security group.
 3. Add an inbound rule for ActiveMQ traffic (TCP port 61617) from the VPC CIDR range (it will be the same as the NFS rule setup earlier) as shown in the screenshot below: